 Here’s a case study example to help you get a feel for this model.

-Let’s say that by introducing a new eLearning system you predict that productivity will increase by 20% over the next two years, yielding an additional £100,000 in profit.
+Let’s say by introducing a new learning system that you predict productivity will increase by 20% over the next two years, yielding an additional £100,000 in profit.

 This £100,000 is our £ Benefit of Training.

-Then, you need to identify how much your training will cost.
-Let’s say that your LMS implementation costs are £20,000.
+Then you need to work out how much your training will cost.
+Let’s say your learning management system implementation costs are £20,000.

 This means your £ Cost of Training is £25,000.

-If we run all these figures through the Phillips equation, you are left with your ROI figure to impress the boardroom.
+If we plug all these figures into the Phillips equation you are left with your ROI figure to impress the boardroom.

-In this case, it is a 300% ROI, recouping three times the original investment in training.
+In this case it’s a 300% ROI, recouping three times the original investment in training.

 ROI 300 % = (£ 100,000 – £ 25,000) / £25,000

-This is quite a simplified look at the ROI calculation and there are greater levels of detail and refinement that will need to be explored in real-world practice.
+This is a very simplified look at the ROI calculation and there are many more levels of detail and refinement that will need to be explored in real-world practice.

-As you would imagine, this analysis would ordinarily be deployed retrospectively as confirmation of the effectiveness of your training intervention for purposes of recognition and securing future budgets.
+As you would expect this analysis would be deployed retrospectively as confirmation of the effectiveness of your training intervention for purposes of recognition and securing future budgets.

-However, the equation also plays a role in planning as it can be used to develop ROI forecasts and projections and enable your organisation to make more informed training investment decisions.
+However the equation can also be used for planning as it can be used to develop ROI forecasts and projections and enable your organisation to make more informed training investment decisions.

 Limitations of the Kirkpatrick Evaluation Model

 This article has covered how useful the Kirkpatrick Model is and all the benefits of using it.
-Here, we look at some of the potential limitations of using the model for training evaluation.
+Here we look at some of the limitations of using the model for training evaluation.

 Level One: Reaction

-Self-assessment forms are necessarily subjective, and subjects may be completing them in haste so they can get back to their desks or leave work for the day.
-In addition, any focus group exercises conducted by the training provider may suffer from the subjects’ natural bias towards pleasing the trainer.
+Self-assessment forms are subjective, and learners will be completing them in a hurry so they can get back to their desks or leave work for the day.
+Also, any focus group exercises conducted by the training provider will suffer from the subjects’ natural bias towards pleasing the trainer.

-On the other hand, if trainees are given post-study surveys much later on, when its more convenient and possible for them to be objective, there is the risk that the training won’t be as fresh in subjects’ minds.
+On the other hand, if learners are given post-study surveys much later on when it’s more convenient and possible for them to be objective, there’s the risk that the training won’t be as fresh in subjects’ minds.

-Another type of bias that needs to be combatted is the tendency of trainees to rate their experiences based on how they concluded, rather than averaging out their experiences over the whole duration of the training.
+Another type of bias that needs to be combated is the tendency of trainees to rate their experiences based on how they concluded rather than averaging out their experiences over the whole duration of the training.

 Level Two: Learning

-When assessments are performed following training, they further eat into the time that trainees must make themselves available.
-It can be expensive to run assessments, and not all trainees will perform as well in standardized tests, since anxiety levels, memory, reading ability and cognitive skill all play a part in how well one can perform during an assessment.
+Assessments after training eat into the time that trainees have to make themselves available.
+Assessments can be expensive and not all trainees will perform as well in standardised tests since anxiety levels, memory, reading ability and cognitive skill all play a part in how well one can perform during an assessment.

 Another way to run such assessments is during the training, with a short quiz after each component or module.
 Most online training requires participants to complete brief tests on each topic before moving on to the next, to avoid participants having to complete lengthy tests at the end.